-New biography released of SC Civil Rights activist - South Carolina Radio Network
+New biography released of SC civil rights activist - South Carolina Radio Network

 “I don’t want to spend my life, the rest of my life, trying how to get even over that,” he said.
 “I want to try to make sure that we create an environment in which those kinds of things have no place.”

-Sellers said his work isn’t done.
+The 74-year-old said his work is not done.

-“You just have a cycle here, endless cycle, that goes from cradle pretty much to the graveyard without any opportunities to be something and to contribute in some way to the evolution of America,” he said.

-Sellers said he remembers when the contributions of African-Americans were not included in history books.
-He said he remembers reading disparaging statements about African-Americans in his school textbooks.
+Sellers said he remembers when the contributions of African-Americans were not included in history textbooks, which instead featured disparaging statements about African-Americans.

-“We make every effort to talk to people about the great contributions, the efforts, on its part, to be engaged in the principles of community,” he said.

 “We are going to try to continue to excite the African-Americans and African-American communities and the communities of color to keep engagement.
 Civil engagement,” he said.
 “Keep being involved in the economic and political process and see whether or not you can be included in those things.”

-But Sellers said it’s time for a new generation to finish what was started.
+Sellers said it’s time for a new generation to finish what was started.
 “I’m moving on up and it’s time for me to turn the handles over to a younger generation,” he said.
 “I want young people to stop all of the distractions with this violence in the communities and that kind of thing and come on and recognize there is a struggle that they can be involved with that will make a significant difference not only to them but to the entire community.”

 Sellers received a graduate degree from Harvard University, served as the Director of African-American Studies at the University of South Carolina and was president of Vorhees College, among the many highlights of his career.